Learn about the data loss prevention on-premises repositories

 DLP On-premises repository actions

-DLP detects files in on-premises repositories by one of these four methods:
+DLP detects files in on-premises repositories by looking for the following:

 - sensitive information types